andrechristikan/ack-nestjs-boilerplate/README.md

 > Usage Document still ongoing, last update on 7 March 2022

-ack-nestjs-mongoose is a [NestJs][ref-nestjs] Boilerplate with [Mongoose][ref-mongoose] and [MongoDB][ref-mongodb] as Database.
+ack-nestjs-boilerplate-mongoose is a [NestJs][ref-nestjs] Boilerplate with [Mongoose][ref-mongoose] and [MongoDB][ref-mongodb] as Database.
 Best uses for build an API Project.
-Made with following [nodejs-best-practice][ref-nodejs-best-practice] and NestJs Habit as benchmark. ack-nestjs-mongoose also want to keep boilerplate keep simple.
+Made with following [nodejs-best-practice][ref-nodejs-best-practice] and NestJs Habit as benchmark.

 *You can [Request Feature][ack-issues] or [Report Bug][ack-issues] with following this link*

 ## Objective

-Also ack-nestjs-mongoose have some objective
+Also ack-nestjs-boilerplate-mongoose have some objective

-- Keep simple is must
+- It's essential to keep things simple
-- Component Based Structure
+- Component-based folder structure
 - Avoid Spaghetti Code
 - Reusable component
-- Easy Maintain
+- Easy to maintenance
 - Secure

 ## Documentation